Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

+In this section, we recall from \cite{ocpgenus} how every slack vector $y_0 \in \mathcal{Y}(G_0)$ can be interpreted as an integer circulation in a particular orientation of $G_0^*$, the dual graph of $G_0$.

-Let $G_0^*$ denote the dual graph of $G_0$.
-By \cite[Lemma 7.1]{ocpgenus}, $G_0^*$ has an orientation such that in the local cyclic order of the edges incident to each dual node $f$, the edges alternatively leave and enter $f$.
+By \cite[Lemma 7.1]{ocpgenus}, $G_0^*$ has an orientation such that in the cyclic ordering of the edges incident to each dual vertex $f$, the edges alternatively leave and enter $f$.
 This is known as an \emph{alternating orientation}.
-We denote by $D$ any alternating orientation of $G_0^*$.
+We denote by $D = (V(D),A(D))$ any alternating orientation of $G_0^*$.
 (In fact, $D$ is unique up to reversal, but we will not need this.)
-Notice that $D$ has no loops, but could have parallel or anti-parallel directed edges.
-The set of vortex faces $\{f_1,\ldots,f_t\}$ is a bounded size subset of $V(D)$.
+Notice that $D$ has no loops or parallel directed edges, but could have anti-parallel directed edges.